gdalcubes/docs/source/collection_formats.rst

 Complete Examples
 -------------------------------------

-Complete examples can be found at a `dedicated GitHub repository <https://github.com/appelmar/gdalcubes_formats/tree/master/formats>`_.
+Complete examples of image collection formats can be found in the sources.
+There is also a `dedicated GitHub repository <https://github.com/appelmar/gdalcubes_formats/tree/master/formats>`_.